920 KAR 2:040. Standards for children’s advocacy centers.

 (5) A center may contract or establish referral agreements with other agencies or professionals to provide services as defined within Section 4 of this administrative regulation.

-(6)(a) Except in cases where designation has terminated, as set forth in subsection 1(b) of this Section, a center that has received written notice its designation has been rescinded may appeal the determination of the Commissioner of the Department for Human Support Services by requesting an administrative hearing.
+(6)(a) Except in cases where designation has terminated, as set forth in subsection 1(b) of this Section, a center that has received written notice its designation has been rescinded may appeal the determination of the Commissioner of the Department for Community Based Services by requesting an administrative hearing.

-(b) Any request for an administrative hearing shall be in writing and shall be received by the Department for Human Support Services within thirty (30) days of the date of receipt of the notice of rescission.
-Any such request shall be sent to the Office of the Commissioner, Department for Human Support Services, Cabinet for Health and Family Services, 275 East Main Street, 3rd Floor, Frankfort, Kentucky 40621.
+(b) Any request for an administrative hearing shall be in writing and shall be received by the Department for Community Based Services within thirty (30) days of the date of receipt of the notice of rescission.
+This type of request shall be sent to the Office of the Commissioner, Department for Community Based Services, Cabinet for Health and Family Services, 275 East Main Street, 3rd Floor, Frankfort, Kentucky 40621.

 (c) Any administrative hearing held pursuant to this administrative regulation shall be conducted in accordance with KRS Chapter 13B by a hearing officer employed by the cabinet.